tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.1.1 (Nov 17, 2020)

+-	Changed implementation from ProcessBuilder to ProcStarter in batch execution.
+-	Added parsing of batch vsif and script paths to match Jenkins env variables.

 ##### Version 3.1 (Nov 13, 2020)

 -   Refactor the plugin to support Jenkins distributed execution across all OS types.